Notes on the Geography of The Eastern United States: Washington, D.C.'s Height Limit

 The SW corner again, with gargoyles supporting the lower cornice.

-The rear, without ornament but with more light than you might expect.
+The rear lacks ornament but offers more light than you might expect.

 The entrance was modelled less on Cairo than Spain's Alhambra.
 (In the 1890s people were still reading Washington Irving's Tales from the Alhambra.)
 Schneider was inspired more directly, however, by the very similar entrance to the Transportation Building at the Chicago World's Fair, which he saw in 1893.
 Not afraid of a little eclecticism, Schneider also installed an Anglo-Indian Oriental Room next to the lobby.